Introduction

 What Are the Primary Differences Between NOC and SOC?

-The main difference between an NOC and SOC is that NOCs mainly focus on maintaining network performance, troubleshooting issues, and ensuring uptime.
+The main difference between NOC and SOC is that NOCs mainly focus on maintaining network performance, troubleshooting issues, and ensuring uptime.

 However, SOCs identify and address security threats to protect the organisation’s data and prevent cyberattacks.